Hans Peter Richter

+Richter was awarded the golden paperback (Goldenes Taschenbuch) in 1989.

+Richter became Professor of scientific methodology and sociology at the Darmstadt University of Applied Sciences in 1973.

 He also published several books on sociology and psychology.

 Hans Peter Richter was married to Elfried Feldman and had four children; Ulrike, Claudia, Leonore, and Gereon.
-He died in Mainz in November 1993.
+He died in Mainz on 19 November 1993.